 Congratulations to us!

-Because we promoted AKC Responsible Dog Ownership Day so effectively, the Concho Kennel Club has been selected as a Community Achievement Award honoree for 2011.
-The Concho Kennel Club received a check for $1,000.00 to support our club's continued public education and legislation programs and activities.
+Because we promoted AKC Responsible Dog Ownership Day so effectively, the CKC has been selected as a Community Achievement Award honoree for 2011.
+The CKC received a check for $1,000.00 to support our club's continued public education and legislation programs and activities.
 Also selected for the award included Savannah Kennel Club (of Savannah, Georgia) and Council Bluffs Kennel Club (of Council Bluffs, Iowa)

 The Public Education and Government Relations Divisions grants this award four times per year to honor exemplary public education and government relations efforts.